Chatting with Petra Collins About Her Menstruating-Vagina Shirt

 That we’re so shocked and appalled at something that’s such a natural state—and it’s funny that out of all the images everywhere, all of the sexually violent images, or disgustingly derogatory images, this is something that’s so, so shocking apparently.
 The graphic on my shirt is a line drawing, too.
 It’s not even a full-on image.

 Yeah.
-In Grand Theft Auto V I can chase an elderly person down the street and shoot them 60 times with an assault rifle.
+In Grand Theft Auto V, I can chase an elderly person down the street and shoot them 60 times with an assault rifle.
 I could literally do that for hours if I wanted to.
 No one cares.
-And yet your t-shirt is the worst thing ever.
+And yet your T-shirt shirt is the worst thing ever.